fbpx

 THE NUMBER OF PROFESSIONALS IN THE TECHNOLOGY INDUSTRY WAS RECORDED AT 55 MILLION IN 2020 AND IS EXPECTED TO INCREASE TO 62 MILLION BY THE END OF 2023.

 The idea of transitioning from the optometry sector to the technology space appealed to me for several reasons.
 First of all, there was a huge shift in the optometry world from manual examination to the widespread usage of technology devices.
-From making an appointment – via a mobile app, and fitting ocular lenses using multifunctional devices designed by specific manufacturers, all of these developments were made possible because of technology.
-That power was paramount to the industry’s growth and I wanted to be a part of that future development.
+From making an appointment via a mobile app to fitting ocular lenses using multifunctional devices designed by specific manufacturers, all of these developments were made possible because of technology.
+That power was paramount to the industry’s growth, and I wanted to be a part of that future development, aided by the principles of career acceleration: the power of mentorship and sponsorship.

 Making this move was a daunting prospect, so initially, I began looking at the career possibilities but also how these opportunities aligned with my skills and technical strengths.
 During this time I knew very little about the sector, and I decided to devote my time and effort to learning to program and understand what it means to undertake technical work.
 After thorough research, I chose not to focus on the optical world itself, instead being inspired by some great data scientists, such as Cassie Kozyrkov from Google.
 I entered the Data Science and Machine Learning field, to grasp the opportunities that the technology sector had to offer and make my IT career a reality.